josuejm61-cell/GameRecon01/docs/retrospective.md

-3.What Would I do differently?
+3. What Would I do differently?
 I would be re-do the design itself.
 Instead of a page that shows the cards on top of eachother, I would do the cards side to side and the information panel would be side of the picture of the game.
 Also maybe a more of a hover over where the information panel would appear on the picture and dissapper when the mouse courser would leave that item.